 Just north of Tup Kaek beach is the entrance to Hang Nak Hill.
 This is the start of a 3.7km trail that will lead you up the hill, past multiple viewpoints and a waterfall.
 The Dragon Crest Mountain Viewpoint is so exceptional that it will blow the roof off your instagram.
 Entrance is free, but you have to register with the rangers since they would like to keep track of who is up there.

-The Iconic Krabi 4 Islands tour.
-A longtail boat will bring you to Phra Nang Cave Beach (which technically is on a peninsula), Tup Island, Chicken Island and Poda Island.
+This is an iconic tour.
+A traditional longtail boat takes you to Phra Nang Cave Beach (which technically is on a peninsula), Tup Island, Chicken Island and Poda Island.
 Each of the Islands has its own specific attraction, but sunbathing/swimming/snorkeling is the common denominator of this tour.

 You won’t be alone, as this is a popular tour, and so it should be.
 However, despite the possible crowds the tour nevertheless offers beautiful sights and lot’s of fun.
-Any of the travel agencies in Krabi Town and Ao Nang is able to offer this tour for around THB500-800 p/p.
+Any of the travel agencies in the main town and Ao Nang is able to offer this tour for around THB500-800 p/p.